 Our physiotherapists are able to conduct a full physical assessment.
-If they suspect that this is the cause of your pain they will recommend a top Singapore hip consultant for you to see.
+If they suspect that this is the cause of your pain they will recommend a top hip consultant in Singapore for you to see.

-Physiotherapy can help by working on any problems biomechanically with your walking or running style and stretching any tight muscles and strengthening the gluteal muscles.
-Core stability exercises are often useful in helping this condition.
-A corticosteroid injection may be required to reduce the inflammation initially before exercises are tried.
-We can recommend top doctors to perform this if required.
+Physiotherapy can help by working on any problems you may have with the biomechanics of your walking or running style.
+They also will teach you stretches for tight muscles and strenghtening exercises for your bottom (gluteal) muscles.
+Core stability exercises are often useful too.
+Sometimes a corticosteroid injection may be required to sort any inflammation before exercises are started and we can recommend the best doctors in Singapore for sorting this.

 Osteoarthritis can occur in any joint in the body and is a the process of ‘wear and tear’ where the cartilage covering the area of bone that makes up the joint is gradually worn away over time.
 Rheumatoid Arthritis is when the immune system goes haywire and attacks the body rather than defending it causing inflammation of the lining of the joints and tendons of the muscles.
 In both conditions joints in the body that have the arthritis become painful and stiff.
 The joints sometimes can also become swollen and hot.
 Morning stiffness on waking is very common.
 Muscles around the joints often become weaker and doing certain activities of daily living can become more difficult.